-The Governing Body is opposed to all forms of discrimination against lesbian women, gay men, bisexual or heterosexual men and women.
+The Governing Body is opposed to all forms of discrimination relating to sexual orientation.
 It recognises that decisions and practices relating to employment should not be based on the assumption that everyone is, or should be, heterosexual.

-- Respect an individual's right to define their sexual identity - Protect the dignity of people of all sexual orientations at work - Work towards enabling employees to feel safe in being open about their sexual - identity - Tackle homophobia including homophobic bullying.
+- Respect an individual's right to define their sexual identity - Protect the dignity of people of all sexual orientations at work - Work towards enabling employees to feel safe in being open about their sexual identity - Tackle homophobia including homophobic bullying.